jonshiach/ODEs-book/README.md

-# ODEs-book
+# Runge-Kutta Methods

-Lecture notes for Computational Methods in Ordinary Differential Equations.
+These are the lecture notes that accompany part of the unit Computational Methods in Ordinary Differential Equations that is taught as part of the BSc (Hons) Mathematics course at the [Manchester Metropolitan University](mmu.ac.uk).
+These notes are written by [Dr Jon Shiach](jonshiach.github.io) and are free to use for education purposes.
+Any corrections, suggested amendments or queries should be sent to [j.shiach@mmu.ac.uk](mailto:j.shiach@mmu.ac.uk).